Creating two overlapping clusters with a gateway queue manager

 The example cluster configuration used to illustrate isolating cluster message traffic is shown in Figure 1.
 The example is described in Clustering: Application isolation using multiple cluster transmission queues.

-To make the number of steps to construct the example as few as possible, the configuration is kept simple, rather than realistic.
+To minimize the number of steps to construct the example, the configuration is kept simple rather than realistic.
 The example might represent the integration of two clusters created by two separate organizations.
 For a more realistic scenario, see Clustering: Planning how to configure cluster transmission queues.

 Follow the steps to construct the clusters.
 The clusters are used in the following examples of isolating the message traffic from the client application to the server application.

-The instructions add a couple of extra queue managers so that each cluster has two repositories.
-The gateway queue manager is not used as a repository for performance reasons.
+The instructions add a couple of additional queue managers so that each cluster has two repositories.
+The gateway queue manager QM1 is not used as a repository for performance reasons.

 Procedure